Peter Slaghuis: Legacy

 Slaghuis left a significant legacy to the world of electronic dance music and sampling.
 His work as a mixer, producer and DJ continues to be an inspiration to many DJs in the Netherlands and around the world.
 The Kelly Charles sample used in "Jack to the Sound of the Underground" resurfaced in 1994, as the vocal sample in the Prodigy's major international hit, "No Good (Start the Dance)".
 In 1999, D.O.D.S. and Klubbheads did remixes of "Jack to the Sound of the Underground", released by Mo'Bizz Recordings.

 In February 2001, after contacting Slaghuis' parents and his sister Dana, Jerry Beke, who is a fan of the producer's work, came into possession of his sample library and recording equipment, which is still used today by other Dutch DJs and producers.
 In 2012, he, Koen Groeneveld and Addy van der Zwan did a remix pack of "Jack to the Sound of the Underground" as a tribute to Slaghuis, released on Spinnin' Records.
 For his remix, Groeneveld gave it a techy touch while Van der Zwan and Beke stayed true to the housey origin of the track.
 Beke also wrote a chapter in the book Rotterdam In The House about the importance of Slaghuis, stating, "Peter took samples from the most obscure old records, sometimes real rubbish records.
 But he then took some samples, mixed them together and turned them into hits.
 His records largely consisted of samples, which he cleverly mixed together into one track.
 Peter was a sound artist.
 In the 1980s you had Ben Liebrand and Peter Slaghuis, who were the two master mixers, the absolute best.
 With Liebrand, a mix always had to sound very smooth and neat.
 With Peter you sometimes heard some noise or a piece of an old record at the end of a mix.
 Peter was looser and rawer in his sound, less polished.
 That appealed to a lot of people."
+Ben Liebrand described Slaghuis as "so very creative, and such a very kind guy".

 On 5 September 2016, Michael Halve of Fantasy Radio made a music video for Disco Breaks 10 to honour Slaghuis.
 Three years later on 27 February 2019, XXL Radio Rotterdam produced a music video for Slaghuis' 1987 Yearmix for Soulshow.
-On 23 March 2020, Radio Stad Den Haag ran a Special Tribute Show on air to recognize the producer’s genius.
+On 23 March 2020, Radio Stad Den Haag ran a Special Tribute Show on air to recognize the producer's genius.
+On 28 November 2025, Uitgeverij Aspekt published the book Voor altijd een belofte: Een muzikale biografie van Peter Slaghuis ("Forever a Promise: A Musical Biography of Peter Slaghuis"), which described Slaghuis' life.